 Suggestions For Teachers Who Want To Stay

 Staying in teaching or quitting teaching is your choice.
 If you want to keep teaching, here are some ideas for you.
-I recognize that these might not be feasible for everyone’s unique situation, but I am offering some suggestions.
+These might not be feasible for everyone’s unique situation, but I offer some suggestions.

-- Consider changing schools, districts, or switching from public to private or vice-versa.
+- Consider changing schools and districts or switching from public to private or vice-versa.

 - Consider switching grade levels.
-If you have always been a middle school teacher, try a new grade.
+Try a new grade if you have always been a middle school teacher.

 - Consider switching to a part-time assignment.
 One of my favourite teaching assignments was when I had just over a 0.7 assignment.
-I finished Thursdays just before 1 pm and did not have to be back at school until 8:40 am Monday.
+I finished Thursdays just before 1 pm and did not have to return to school until 8:40 am Monday.

-- Consider switching the method of teaching – online to in-person or vice-versa.
+- Consider switching the method of teaching – from online to in-person or vice-versa.

 - Consider taking a leave of absence to re-evaluate and have the space to make this decision.

-- Consider starting a gratitude journal where you write down things that bring you joy in your daily life.
+- Consider starting a gratitude journal where you write down daily things that bring you joy.

 - Think about how you can manage your teacher burnout so you can remain in the profession.
-This blog post Strategies To Avoid Teacher Burnout can hopefully provide you with some ideas.
+This blog post, Strategies To Avoid Teacher Burnout, can hopefully provide some ideas.